Moses Van Campen

 Major Moses Van Campen (1757–1849) was a soldier during the American Revolutionary War.
 He was a prominent figure in Pennsylvania and parts of New York.
 His primary involvement in the Revolutionary War was in fighting against hostile Native American tribes.
-He began work as a soldier in 1775 and retired from military service in 1783.
+He began service as a soldier in 1775 and retired from military service in 1783.
 Van Campen was familiar with Native American methods of warfare.
 He also participated in the Sullivan Expedition in 1779.

 Early life

-Van Campen was born in Hunterdon County, New Jersey on January 21, 1757.
+Van Campen was born in Hunterdon County, New Jersey, on January 21, 1757.
 His father was a farmer named Cornelius Van Campen.
 He was of Dutch descent on his father's side and French descent on his mother's side.
 He was the oldest of six sons and four daughters, and was named after Moses Depue, his grandfather.
 Shortly following Moses Van Campen's birth, his family moved to Northampton County, Pennsylvania, near the Delaware Water Gap, where Van Campen spent most of his childhood.
-Van Campen was educated at home until the age of nine, when he was sent to a nearby school.
-Here, he learned surveying and navigation, and aspired to become a sailor.
+Van Campen was educated at home until the age of nine, when he was sent to a nearby school, where he learned surveying and navigation, and aspired to become a sailor.
 After he turned 16, he often hunted deer and wild turkey in the forests around his home.
 In 1769, Van Campen and his father moved to the Wyoming Valley.

 In 1773, Van Campen and his family moved to an area near the West Branch Susquehanna River in Northumberland County.
 Van Campen also purchased a tract of land along Fishing Creek.
-While living here, according to a book by John Niles Hubbard, he commonly met Native Americans on his hunting expeditions, and commonly hunted with a Seneca person named Tom Shenop.
+While living here, according to a book by John Niles Hubbard, he commonly met Native Americans on his hunting expeditions, and commonly hunted with a Seneca person named Tom Sheno].